On Structured Filtering-Clustering: Global Error Bound and Optimal First-Order Algorithms: Introduction

-Trend filtering and convex clustering are instances of the general \emph{filtering-clustering problems}, a class of problems that has been widely studied in machine learning and statistics.
-Examples of trend filtering applications include nonparametric regression~\cite{Kim-2009-Ell1, Ryan-2014-Adaptive, Lin-2017-Sharp, Padilla-2018-adaptive, Guntuboyina-2019-adaptive}, adaptive estimators in graphs~\cite{Wang-2016-Trend, Padilla-2018-DFS}, and time series analysis~\cite{Leser-1961-Simple}.
-Convex clustering has been proposed as an alternative to traditional clustering methods such as $K$-means clustering and hierarchical clustering and has appealing robustness and stability properties~\cite{Hocking-2011-Clusteringpath, Zhu-2014-Convex, Tan-2015-statistical, Wu-2017-new, Radchenko-2017-convex}.
+where $f: \br^d \mapsto \br$ is a strongly convex loss function and has Lipschitz continuous gradient, $D_k \in \br^{m \times d}$ are called \textit{discrete difference operator} matrices for $1 \leq k \leq n$, and $\lambda>0$ is a regularization parameter and $p \in \bn^+$ is a regularization index.
+Common applications of the filtering-clustering models in Eq.~\eqref{prob:main}, such as $\ell_1$-trend filtering and $\ell_2$-convex clustering, are associated with squared Euclidean loss function $f$ and poorly conditioned matrices $D_k$.
+Such ill-conditioning poses several challenges for first-order algorithms to achieve fast and stable convergence.

-There has been much recent work on theoretical and algorithmic aspects of trend filtering and convex clustering.
-Statistically, solutions to these problem formulations have been shown to possess desirable optimality properties~\cite{Ryan-2014-Adaptive, Zhu-2014-Convex, Tan-2015-statistical, Wang-2016-Trend, Wu-2017-new, Radchenko-2017-convex, Padilla-2018-DFS, Guntuboyina-2019-adaptive}.
-As for the algorithmic problem of finding optimal solutions, a variety of methods have been investigated---for trend filtering these include interior-point methods~\cite{Kim-2009-Ell1}, the alternating direction method of multipliers (ADMM)~\cite{Ramdas-2016-Fast} and Newton's method~\cite{Wang-2016-Trend} and for convex clustering they include ADMM, alternating minimization algorithm (AMA)~\cite{Eric-2015-Splitting}, projected dual gradient ascent~\cite{Wang-2016-robust} and semi-smooth Newton's method~\cite{Yuan-2018-Efficient}.
-There remains a gap, however, in the theoretical understanding of these methods as applied to trend filtering and convex clustering.
-Indeed, while these methods can be successful in practice there is currently a lack of general theoretical complexity analysis~\cite{Eric-2015-Splitting, Ramdas-2016-Fast, Wang-2016-robust}.
+The filtering-clustering models, including trend filtering and convex clustering, cover a wide range of application problems arising from machine learning and statistics.
+Examples of trend filtering applications include nonparametric regression~\citep{Kim-2009-Ell1, Ryan-2014-Adaptive, Lin-2017-Sharp, Padilla-2018-adaptive, Guntuboyina-2020-Adaptive}, adaptive estimators in graphs~\citep{Wang-2016-Trend, Padilla-2018-DFS}, and time series analysis~\citep{Leser-1961-Simple}.
+Convex clustering has been proposed as an alternative to traditional clustering approaches, e.g., $K$-means clustering and hierarchical clustering, and was well known for its appealing robustness and stability properties~\citep{Hocking-2011-Clusteringpath, Zhu-2014-Convex, Tan-2015-Statistical, Wu-2017-New, Radchenko-2017-Convex}.